davide2894/a-loaf-of-code/_site/call-to-action.md

 Please, if you have questions or want to say hi, reach out here or on [Twitter](https://twitter.com/davideiaiunese).

-If you find this walkthrough useful, please subscribe to my blog.
+If you find this walkthrough useful, please subscribe to my [blog](http://morningdev.com):.
 You will be up to date to every new post I write.
 I won't waste your time.

 ***